Quick Start with Smart Life App SDK for Android

 To implement registration, you must:

 • Set the countryCode parameter to specify the country code.
-This way, the availability zone closest to users’ location can be selected to serve workloads in the Tuya IoT Cloud.
+This way, the availability zone closest to users’ location can be selected to serve workloads in the Tuya Cloud.
 For example, countryCode for America is 1 and that for mainland China is 86.
 For more information, see Availability zone.

 The data in different availability zones is isolated from each other.
 Therefore, an account that is registered in America (1) cannot be used in mainland China (86).
 Otherwise, an error message is returned to indicate that the account does not exist.